Mateusz-Mularski/SecSMS/README.md

 #SecSMS
 My second app in android written as a project in college.<br />
 This application was written to encrypt our short text messages (SMSs).<br />
+I will try to complete the application in my spare time.<br />

 Written and tested on Android 4.3